 Show Chicken Events

 Aside from the meat and egg production and entertainment, many chicken breeders revel in exhibiting their fowls.
-The American Standard for Perfection compares the fowls to their breed’s standards at certain events.
+The American Poultry Association compares the fowls to the American Standard of Perfection for their breed at certain events.
 The judges note bird scores for physical traits such as body conformation, feather quality, and color.